jahama/margarita/src/components/Form/_stories/notes/TextInput.md

 ### Slots

 - **inputSibling**: Able to add a input sibling, like a button, a counter, an icon, etc.
+- **labelSibling**: Able to add a label sibling, like a link, an extra description, etc.

 ### Events: